maxvdaa6/UB_Enginnering_tools/Documentation/01_Engineering_Tools_Install.md

 The Laboratory Projects and some Activities will be made in cooperation with the 3 students group.
 You will proceed:

-- I will give you a project/Activity template in my github account.
+- I will give you a project/Activity template in my github account: https://github.com/manelpuig/UB_Enginnering_tools.git
 - One student plays the role of `Director`.
 This student makes a "Fork" of the Professor's github project.
 - The `Director` accept the other students as `Collaborators`
 ![](./Images/github_collaborators.png)